 - MPE Compatible (for use with multidimensional controllers such as ROLI Rise or Roger Linn Linnstrument)

-- All controllers mappable to controller and / or multiple LFOs
+- All controllers are mappable to the controller and/or multiple LFOs

-Find our more about this great software synthesizer by visiting the official website.
+Find out more about this great software synthesizer by visiting the official website.